-Model SY: y ~ cont_year + s(cont_year, k = num_knots_Y)
+Model SY:yi∼ β0+β1cont_yeari+f1cont_yeari+ϵi  (2)

+where equation (2) is the same as equation (1) with the addition of a linear term for cont_year related to yi by the β1 slope parameter.

-This model is mathematically equivalent to model S (Table 3).
-The spline for cont_year includes an unpenalized linear trend, so a trend will be estimated in model S. When cont_year is included explicitly as a linear term in model SY, mgcv adjusts the basis functions for the spline to exclude the linear term, thereby not over-parameterizing the model.
+While Model SY contains the explicit linear trend term, β1cont_yeari, it is in fact mathematically equivalent to model S (Table 3).
+The f1() spline for cont_year includes an unpenalized linear trend, so a trend will be estimated in model S. When cont_year is included explicitly as a linear term in model SY, mgcv adjusts the basis functions for the spline to exclude the linear term, thereby not over-parameterizing the model.
 Whereas an estimated linear trend in cont_year and its uncertainty can be extracted from the fitted spline in model S, model SY provides this trend directly, giving the equivalent result.
-Further, package mgcv can penalize linear trends in splines to provide a method for variable selection (option select = TRUE), such as when numerous splines are included in the model formulation for variables that may or may not be important.
-For our approach, this option is not used and all models specify select = FALSE.
+Further, package mgcv offers the option to penalize linear trends in splines to provide a method for variable selection (option select = TRUE), such as when numerous splines are included in the model formulation for variables that may or may not be important.
+In the implementation of our approach described here, this option is not used and all models specify select = FALSE.
 Details in the supplement explain this justification.

 Model SYD adds an average within-year cyclic pattern as a separate spline:

-Model SYD: y ~ cont_year + s(cont_year, k = num_knots_Y) + s(doy, bs = 'cc', k = num_knots_D)
+Model SYD:yi∼ β0+β1cont_yeari+f1cont_yeari+f2doyi)+ϵi  (3)

-where doy is “day-of-year” (i.e., Julian date, a count starting January 1 for each year), bs = 'cc' indicates that the spline will be cyclic (constrained to start and end at the same value), and num_knots_D is the number of knots for the doy spline.
+where equation (3) is the same as equation (2) with the addition of a smoothing spline for “day-of-year” (doy, i.e., Julian date, a count starting January 1 for each year).
+For f2(), a cyclic spline is specified (using bs = 'cc' in mgcv) to constrain the start and end at the same value.
+A user-specified number of knots is also included in f2().
 While model SYD is not mathematically equivalent to models S and SY, it should produce nearly identical results.
 The doy spline in model SYD gives the average within-year pattern and changes the interpretation of the cont_year spline to represent smoothed deviations from that pattern.

 Models S, SY, and SYD can all potentially extract a similar signal from the raw data (Table 3).
 What differs between the models is the allocation of penalties for curvature used to determine smoothness for each spline.
 In model SYD, there are separate penalties for the two splines, as compared to S and SY that include penalties only for the cont_year spline.
 This is important because variation in the response variable can be differently attributed to each spline depending on the model, even while the sum of components for each model produces similar results between models.
-Our goal is to extract seasonal averages from the fitted time series, which is not sensitive to different allocation of penalties among the splines in each model.
+Our goal is to extract seasonal averages from the fitted time series that are not sensitive to different allocation of penalties among the splines in each model.

 If the fits were to differ substantially between model SYD and models S or SY, an interpretation could be difficult because the penalties for smoothing splines based on curvature are heuristic (Wood, 2017).
 For example, if a lower AIC is achieved in one model compared to another, assuming both use sufficient knots, this may just reflect the outcome of alternative penalization heuristics implied by the different formulations and does not imply one model fit is better.
 In the examples here, model SYD achieves nearly identical fits to model S or SY, where the latter by definition also achieve identical fits.